 Because of the economic collapse, Venezuelans are struggling to buy enough food to feed themselves and their families.

-In fact, the situation in Venezuela is so dire that the Secretary General of the Organization of American States recently said that newborns in Syria have a better chance of survival than those born in Venezuela today.
+In fact, the situation in Venezuela is so dire that the Secretary General of the Organization of American States said last year that newborns in Syria have a better chance of survival than those born in Venezuela today.

 There are few health services left

 Medical facilities in Venezuela are breaking down and losing their electricity at the same time that the cost of medications has become astronomical.
 There is a shortage of around 85 percent of all medicines in the country.